English Language and Literature (BA)

 |Typical A-level Offer|| AAB

-Three A-level subjects including English Literature or English Literature and Language is normally required.
+including an A in English Literature or English Literature and Language or Creative Writing.
+General Studies is not accepted.

 The School of English, Communication and Philosophy provides its students with a highly satisfying academic experience that assists their development as critically-minded, culturally-aware citizens whose high analytic skills, powers of expression and progressive self-reliance make them extremely attractive to employers.